HaosenSUN/Auto-DAS/README.md

 ## Introduction

-This is the official implementation of the paper "Auto-DAS: Automated Proxy Discovery for Training-free Distillation-aware Architecture Search"
+This is the official implementation of the paper "Auto-DAS: Automated Proxy Discovery for Training-free Distillation-aware Architecture Search" (ECCV 2024)

 ## Requirements
 - Python 3.6